 For more information, contact Kim McCrossen.

-Did you miss a session (or two) at Apartmentalize in 2018?
-NAA's Education Institute (NAAEI) is proud to present it's REWIND program, offering 60+ Powerpoint-synced audio sessions from the conference.
-Order today for just $149.* You will receive an email to access your recordings once they become available.
+NAA's Education Institute (NAAEI) is proud to present its REWIND program, offering 60+ Powerpoint-synced audio sessions from the conference.
+Pre-order today for just $99.*

 *Member Price (Non-members add $100).